jazzfan2/palindromes/README.md

-If either the option -S (lexicographically sorted) or -R (random word order) is used, the program generates a stream of palindromes, limited only by any additional option settings.
+If either the option -S (lexicographically sorted) or -R (random word order) is used, the program generates a stream of palindromes, limited only by any further option settings.
-If in addition to that also one or more [WORD] arguments is provided, the output is limited to only the palindromes that contain the given words, if any match exists.
+If in addition one or more [WORD] arguments is provided, the output is limited to only the palindromes that contain the given words, if any match exists.